STATISTICS

 percentile.

-Inter quartile range is the difference between upper and lower quartiles and denoted as IQR.
+The inter-quartile range is the difference between upper and lower quartiles and is denoted as IQR.

 I QR = Q3 - Q1